 Lip filler pros

-A temporary boost for your face (and your confidence), lip fillers sculpt and shape your smile and add volume where it’s needed without surgery.
+A temporary boost for your face (and your confidence), lip augmentation sculpt and shape your smile and add volume where it’s needed without surgery.
 As an added bonus, because you haven’t had surgery, you’ve got less downtime and less potential for side-effects, too.